nickreich/methods2/class1_CourseIntro/README.md

 * Create GitHub account, pull course repo into a directory on your machine.
 For instructions, see [this video](http://www.youtube.com/watch?v=YxZ8J2rqhEM).
 * Read through the syllabus
 * Take [CAOS test](https://apps3.cehd.umn.edu/artist/user/scale_select.html)
-* Prepare your own data visualization walk-through with a dataset of your own chosen from [these datasets](http://biostat.mc.vanderbilt.edu/wiki/Main/DataSets).